guilh00009/csm-api/README.md

 - Upsample audio to 16kHz
 - Separate channels for different speakers
 - Process transcripts with special markers for paralinguistic events (laughter, etc.)

+The dataset is automatically downloaded from the Hugging Face repository [hhoangphuoc/switchboard](https://huggingface.co/datasets/hhoangphuoc/switchboard).

 ## Inference